GW2 Thief Guide, Build - These Thief Build Are Going To Steal Your Heart!

 We will take a look at three different setups that utilize different parts of this profession’s kit.
 We will discuss the weapons that they use, as well as the healing, utility, elite skills and provide some execution-related tips.
 However, Thieves are not too versatile as a profession, so the most popular setups are not that different from each other.
 Of course, you can always try many different setups in the open world to find your personal best GW2 Thief build, but pretty much every meta build for fractals and raids is a DPS setup that combines of Critical Strikes, Deadly Arts and one of the elite specializations.

 As with every other profession, you can gain a lot of power and possibilities with the elite specs.
 Remember that sometimes you'll have to adjust your build for a specific location.
 Most popular setups revolve around power DPS.
-This is the reason that they use Superior Rune of the Scholar.
-The sigil choice is slightly less obvious and depends more on situation as well as player preference.
+This is the reason that they use the Superior Rune of the Scholar.
+The sigil choice is slightly less obvious and depends more on the situation as well as player preference.

 Core Dual Dagger